Cornerstone Genealogy Society

 of all kinds in any way relative to this area.

-David Cressey, President; John "Buzz" Walters, Vice President; Marilyn Kerr, Corresponding Secretary, Louise Gapen, Treasurer; and Board of Directors - Thelma Yeager, Brenda Guthrie, Kathy Miller, Daryl Guthrie, Paul Jensen and Zachary Patton
+David Cressey, President; John "Buzz" Walters, Vice President; Kathy Miller, Recording Secretary; Marilyn Kerr, Corresponding Secretary; Louise Gapen, Treasurer; and Board of Directors - Paul Jensen, Zach Patton, Bob Yeager, Elaine Berry, Matt Cumberledge and Candice Buchanan

 We are an unsurpassed source of information for those searching for genealogical information in southwestern Pennsylvania.

 No research materials may be removed from our library, but they are all available for research in our library.

 Our staff is completely volunteer and works hard to assist our patrons.
 We will, if necessary, extend our hours of operation for out-of-town patrons, if arrangements are made in advance.